Pruntech/Power-BI-Projects/README.md

 ### Home Dashboard:
 Provides an overview of workforce demographics, including:
+Number of all and new employees
-Total number and percentage of employees by gender Employment status (active or resigned)
+Total number and percentage of employees by gender Total number and percentage of employees by employment status (active or resigned) Age distribution
+Total number of employees by office locations
-Age distribution and years of service
+Total number of employees by years of service
-Office locations

 ### Office Score Dashboard:
 Compares office performance across key HR indicators, such as:
 Average performance rating
 Average job satisfaction
-Average salary
+Average monthly salary
 Employee attrition rate

 ### Survey Results Dashboard:
-Displays employee survey results for each office and compares them to predefined targets.
+Displays employee survey results overall and for each office and compares them to predefined targets.

 ### Attrition Key Influences Dashboard:
 Analyzes factors contributing to employee attrition, such as:
 Survey responses
 Age and income
+Maritial status
 Overtime hours
 Tenure at the company
+Total working Years
 Performance rating

 ### Employees Dashboard:
 Provides insights into individual employees, including: